Microsoft Azure Blob Storage, a Secure Cloud Storage for Big Data

 Azure Storage blobs can be of three types: block blobs, append blobs, and page blobs.

-- Block blobs can hold text or ordinary files like media files or documents with the total size of about 4.75 TB.
+- Block blobs can hold text or ordinary files like media files or documents with a total size of about 4.75 TB.

 - Page blobs can contain random access files with a total size up to 8 TB.
 They are commonly used for storing VHD files and are effective for frequent read/write operations.